anyone-protocol/script-runner/operations/generate-config.md

  * vault:FACILITATOR_OPERATOR_KEY
  * vault:FACILITATOR_DEPLOYER_ADDRESS
  * vault:FACILITATOR_DEPLOYER_KEY
- * consul:deployer-address - address of the deployer account for the facilitator
  * send Sepolia tokens from admin to each of generated addresses

  ==== ready to run deploy script from facilitator/operations